 Students who join the Academy will have an opportunity to support studio productions, filmmaking and manage technical and production support for a wide range of events.

 The Academy encourages the art of performance on camera and stage, of directing and producing TV shows and films, managing technical roles in the studio, shooting and editing a film, crewing an outside broadcast, and providing technical support for College productions, Dance Revue, Chapel, assemblies and other events.
 The group also runs the College’s Film Fest and the annual Prizegiving show at Horncastle Arena.

 During the after-school sessions students may record a musical group, learn about sound or lighting, learn how to direct, or practice editing.

 The studio is open to students of the Television and Film Academy most lunchtimes.
-The group also has before and after school responsibilities.
+The group may also have before and after school responsibilities.